14 Ways to Protect Customer Data

-It may surprise you to learn that nearly half of all cyberattacks target small businesses.
-One reason they make appealing targets to data thieves is that they often don’t have the defense mechanisms in place like large corporations and/or haven’t allocated a budget for cybersecurity.
+It may surprise you to learn that nearly half of all cyber attacks target small businesses.
+One reason they make appealing targets to data thieves is that they often don’t have the defense systems in place like large groups typically do and/or haven’t put money aside to effectively manage cybercrimes.

-Whether you sell products at a brick-and-mortar store or through a website, the good news is knowledge is power.
+Whether you sell products at a brick-and-mortar store or through a website, the good news is: knowledge is power.
 By now it should be clear that technological safety in today’s workplace is more important than ever.
 So take these steps to keep your customer data safe.You'll not only retain more customers, they're going to feel safer doing business with you as well.

 Use a secure network.
 Invest in a secure, dedicated server used only by your business and your employees.
 While it may be cheaper upfront to share your server, by using a secure network you significantly lower the risk of leaving your customers’ information open to hacking.
-And always back up your data.
-By having a second copy of everything, you won’t be devastated by “ransomware,” a type of malware that blocks access to your data until you pay a ransom.
+And always back up your all of your data.
+By having backups of everything, you won’t be devastated by “ransomware,” a type of malware that blocks access to your data until you pay a ransom.

-Encrypt your data.
-Using encryption technology is another way to safeguard your customers’ information.
-Stores that have employees walking around using mobile devices to scan credit cards can be especially vulnerable to hacking.
+Encrypt everything.
+Using encryption technology is another way to really safeguard customer information.
 Invest in the latest encryption software and keep it updated.
+It’s also wise to encrypt your email if you’re sending/receiving sensitive data.

 Create strong passwords.
 Ditch the four-letter, easy-to-remember passwords.
 Make them strong and long.
 “Passwords should be at least eight characters long but I would advocate for 13 or 15 characters,” says Evans.
 “They should not be a word; they should be random with symbols, numbers, capitalization, and all of that.”

 Keep only the data you need.
 Take a look at the kinds of data you’re keeping and consider whether you really need to store this information.
 Customer names may be important, but do you really need their birthdates?
 Consider purging any data that does not directly relate to your business needs.
 You also may want to think twice about storing customers’ credit card information.
 “Those are clients’ credits cards, you don’t need to hold on to them, and once you do, you create an enormous problem for yourself,” Evans adds.

 Prepare for multiple points of entry.
 Be clear on each step to be taken and consider the source of the breach too.
 You may have several scenarios that mandate different action to be taken, depending on the breach.
 “You can spend a fair amount of money on software and other security measures, security cameras, and all of that, but if you leave your back door open, you’ve wasted your money,” says Evans.
 Work with your security consultant to understand where the potential risks are.